The Role of Internet of Things (IoT) in Smart Grid Technology and Applications

 Schneider Electric offers a set of connected solutions for implementing solar power for homes.
 The company can equip a household with PV systems, monitoring and management tools to go fully off-grid or generate and convert solar energy to partially cover the household’s demand.

-At Digiteum, we know about IoT smart gird systems first-hand.
-We have been working on IoT and green energy projects for years already.
-Our experience and skills include designing and building solutions for smart home energy monitoring and control, data analytics and visualization for residents and utility companies, software for smart meters and connected appliances, advanced algorithms for device identification, and more.
+At Digiteum, we know about the technologies used in IoT power grid and energy-efficient systems first-hand.
+We have experience in building software for IoT and green energy projects, including designing and developing software and middleware for IoT energy monitoring system, creating data analytics and visualization tools, advanced algorithms for device identification, and more.